Working together to keep kids in school and strengthen families.

 We must change this.
 And with your help – and strong community partners like Housing Hope, we will.

-Parent Trust is a partner in Housing Hope’s Improving School Attendance for Homeless Families Collaborative in Snohomish County.
+Parent Trust is a partner in the Improving School Attendance for Families Experiencing Transition/Homelessness Collaborative in Snohomish County.

 We facilitate parent groups for the families in the project, helping parents commit to their children’s success in school, and in life.